thetradecoder/react-navbar/README.md

 `navbar.component.js`

-Then import the component in the relevant file
+Then use the following code in the `navbar.component.js` file.

 ```
 import React from 'react';
 import {Link} from "react-router-dom";